check-spelling-sandbox/materialize/doc/user/content/ingest-data/kafka/confluent-cloud.md

     If you already have a topic created, you can skip this step.

-    Otherwise, you can find more information about how to do that [here](https://docs.confluent.io/cloud/current/get-started/index.html#step-2-create-a-ak-topic).
+    Otherwise, you can find more information about how to [create a topic](https://docs.confluent.io/cloud/current/get-started/index.html#step-2-create-a-ak-topic).

 4. #### Create a source in Materialize